Rand S configurations header image

 Sequence rules and R, S configurations.

-a molecule of glucose has more than 1 chiral carbon
+a 3d model of a molecule of glucose showing that it has more than one chiral carbon

 Optically active molecules rotate plane polarised light.
 One enantiomer will rotate plane polarised light anti-clockwise while the other enantiomer will rotate plane polarised light clockwise.
 The enantiomer that rotates plane polarised light anti-clockwise is said to be laevorotatory while the enantiomer that rotates plane polarised light clockwise is said to be dextrorotatory.
-By convention anti-clockwise rotation is also give the minus sign (-) while clockwise rotation is given the positive sign (+), e.g. Glucose is an optically active active molecule, (+)-glucose is dextrorotatory and will rotate plane polarised light clockwise, while (-)- glucose is laevorotatory and will rotate plane polarised light anti-clockwise.
+By convention anti-clockwise rotation is also give the minus sign (-) while clockwise rotation is given the positive sign (+) e.g. glucose (shown opposite)is an optically active molecule, (+)-glucose is dextrorotatory and will rotate plane polarised light clockwise, while (-)- glucose is laevorotatory and will rotate plane polarised light anti-clockwise.

 Example 1